carlesloriente/jekyllthemes/_posts/2014-01-12-hmfaysal-omega-theme.markdown

 * Simple search that overlays results based on post title
 * Sitemap for search engines
 * Designed by an Electrical Engineer

-For a full list of features, visit [this link](https://hmfaysal.github.io/hmfaysal-omega-theme/theme-setup/about-hmfaysal-omega/)